What is UCHealth doing to keep patients safe and maintain a high level of care?

 How long does it take to recover?

 People with mild to moderate cases often report feeling better in a couple of weeks.
 For those with severe illness, it can take several weeks to recover.
 And, unfortunately, some people who are severely ill — particularly older people and those with other health challenges — can die from the virus.
-That’s why it’s so critical to protect vulnerable people, to follow orders to stay at home and to prevent the spread of the coronavirus.
+That’s why it’s so critical to get the COVID-19 vaccine when it is available to you and to continue to follow state and local safety guidelines.

 How long are you contagious if you have it?
 Can you be contagious without symptoms?

-If you have any symptoms like a fever, a cough or cold symptoms, you should stay home and isolate yourself for at least 14 days.
-Researchers are learning more about whether some people can be contagious before they have symptoms.
-The best way to prevent the spread of the disease is to avoid spending time around people.
-Respect the orders to stay home and practice physical distancing — staying at least 6 feet away from other people.
+If you have been exposed to someone with a confirmed case of COVID-19 or if you have any symptoms like a fever, a cough or cold symptoms, you should stay home and isolate yourself for at least 14 days.
+The best way to prevent the spread of the disease is to avoid spending time with other people.

 If I have a health issue, am I at a high risk?

-Yes, older adults and people with pre-existing health conditions or suppressed immune systems are at greater risk for suffering poor outcomes if they get COVID-19.
-If you fall into one of these categories, stay home and avoid contact with people as much as possible to reduce your chances of getting the virus.
+Older adults and people with pre-existing health conditions or suppressed immune systems are at greater risk for suffering poor outcomes if they get COVID-19.
+If you fall into one of these categories, getting the COVID-19 vaccine may protect you from severe illness, hospitalization and death.

 Does the virus live on surfaces and for how long?

-UCHealth clinics and hospitals are open, but medical providers are trying to keep anyone who is infected with COVID-10 from spreading the illness to others.
-Therefore, people with symptoms should email or call their provider before seeking care.
+People with symptoms of COVID-19 should email or call their provider before seeking care.
 Patients can also arrange a visit with providers at UCHealth’s Virtual Urgent Care.

 How can I find information I can trust?
 How do I tell fact from opinion?